Student Affairs in Higher Education Program

 The Student Affairs in Higher Education (SAHE) program offers a wide variety of graduate assistantships each year.
 Each position has a unique compensation package with a mixture of tuition credits and stipend amounts.
 Please continue to check back for updates and additions to our assistantship list.

-The Graduate Assistant serves in one-year (renewable for a second year) appointment working approximately 20 hours per week and reports to the Assistant Director of the AMU.
-This individual is responsible for several on-going and short-term projects that advance the mission of the Alumni Memorial Union and the Division of Student Affairs.
-The AMU Graduate Assistant will primarily work in the DSA Marketing office overseeing the project request process and supervising a student staff.
+The Graduate Assistant serves in an academic year appointment working approximately 20 hours per week and reports to the Assistant Director of the Alumni Memorial Union.
+The GA will primarily work in the Division of Student Affairs Marketing office overseeing the project request process, serving as the commuter student association advisor, and supervising a student staff.
 While not necessary for the position, someone with an interest in graphic design, creativity, and social media would do well in this assistantship.
-The Graduate Assistant is expected to undertake all responsibilities in a manner that reflects the Catholic, Jesuit mission of the University.
+The GA is responsible for commuter student support, staff development, social media planning, and collaboration with key partners to produce marketing materials for events across campus.
+The GA is expected to undertake all responsibilities in a manner that reflects the Catholic, Jesuit mission of the University.

 Full assistantship description available